sandordargo/cmake-project-creator/README.md

 The `executable` sub-directory will include `library` sub-directory as a dependency and will also have a `main.cpp` as such an executable.
 The `library` is just a static library.

-So what is the difference compared to the `dual` project.
+So what is the difference compared to the `dual` project?
 Not much, it's just that the subdirectories are nested in a new common root.
 This is more to show you an example, how it is possible.
-You can checked description in `examples/sample3.json`.
+You can check the description in `examples/sample3.json`.

 GTest will be included for unit testing through Conan.